Alison St John

-Alison covered the metro beat during the critical period of the San Diego City pension crisis and had the education beat while Alan Bersin was the controversial Superintendent of San Diego City School District.
-She covered health when the industry was converting to managed care and welfare the late 1990s when Clinton was “ending welfare as we know it.”
+Alison covered the metro beat during the critical period of the San Diego City pension crisis, and the education beat while Alan Bersin was the controversial Superintendent of San Diego City School District.
+She covered health when the industry was converting to managed care and told welfare reform stories in the late 1990s when Clinton was “ending welfare as we know it.”

 Alison was born in Tanzania, brought up in Scotland, and earned her degree in psychology and sociology from Durham University in England.
+Her postgraduate diploma is in student counseling.
 She worked in England, Nigeria, Switzerland, Belgium, India, and Japan before moving to the United States in 1981.
 She now lives in Oceanside and enjoys how her community is growing and changing.

 Recent Stories by Alison St John

 This weekend marks the end of an iconic music festival.
 Plus you can go on a musical journey to Ireland and Brazil.

 An investigation by Reveal from the Center for Investigative Reporting found that some of the private companies running the shelters housing immigrant children have been accused of neglect, lapses in health care and sexual and physical abuse.

 Despite news reports that may suggest otherwise, Andrew Selee of the Migration Policy Institute, writes in his new book that Mexico and the United States are more connected than ever before: culturally, economically and politically.

 At 1 p.m.
 Wednesday, the Oceanside City Council is holding a workshop on medical marijuana and may make some changes to a city ordinance passed three months ago.